 In the issue dated June 4, 1955, Cash Box appended five additional titles below the Top 10 on the best-sellers chart (sometimes with more than one title listed at #15).
 In the July 28, 1956, issue, the banner over the chart was changed to read Country Best Sellers In Retail Outlets.

 In the issue dated Jan.
 5, 1957, the number of additional positions was expanded to 10 (with more than one title listed at #20 most weeks).
 The number of additional positions below the Top 10 increased to 15 in the Feb.
 15, 1958, issue; and to 20 in the March 8, 1958, issue (again, with multiple titles listed in the anchor position most weeks).

 The number of additional titles below the Top 10 was increased to 25 in the issue dated August 2, 1958.
 In the March 21, 1959, issue, the main portion of the chart was increased from 10 positions to 20, with 15 additional titles listed below that, maintaining the total of 35 positions.
 In the issue dated April 18, 1959, the chart was expanded to 50 positions and the banner changed to The Cash Box Country Top 50 Across The Nation.

 In the issue dated May 21, 1966, the chart was expanded to 60 positions.
 In the issue dated February 26, 1972, the chart was expanded to 75 positions, and in the issue dated June 7, 1975, it was expanded to 100 positions.

-This archive currently includes the Country charts from the 1940s, 50s and 60s.
-We plan to add the charts from the 70s by the Fall of 2017, and those from the subsequent decades as time permits.
+This archive currently includes the Country charts from the 1940s through the 70s.
+The charts from the 80s and 90s will be added as time permits.

 (Click on the links to the left to access the Pop Singles and R&B Singles sections of the archive.)